 Founding Patrons

-Dr. L.M.
+Late Dr. L.M.
 Singhvi

 Indian jurist, parliamentarian, scholar, writer and diplomat; the second-longest-serving High Commissioner for India in the United Kingdom.
 He was conferred Padma Bhushan in 1998.